ch374nvj/agro-bot/README.md

 Hey there!
 This project is all about simulating a differential drive robot in a 3D farm environment using Gazebo.
 The goal?
 To get hands-on with ROS2, mapping, and autonomous navigation.
 Here's what's inside:

+- **🌞 Gazebo**: A realistic 3D Farm environment created using a heightmap that imitates uneven surface of land.
 - **🗺️ SLAM Toolbox**: Used for mapping the farm environment.
 - **🛠️ Nav2 Stack**: Still working on getting this running smoothly!
 - **🛠️ Custom Robot Model**: Designed the robot body using Onshape and integrated it into Gazebo for visualization.